 L.A.S.
 Johnson Review Series

 The journal publishes critical state-of-the-art evaluations that advance knowledge in current key areas of research in systematic botany.
 The series - The L. A. S. Johnson Reviews - is commissioned by invitation, and is numbered in sequence.
 We would greatly appreciate advice and suggestions on prospective reviews for this important series.
 The journal will publish these papers as Open Access, free of charge.
 Please note that these papers are subject to peer-review and the editors reserve the right not to publish any material.

-Supplementary material of a detailed nature that may be useful to other workers, but which is not essential to the printed paper, may be lodged with the Editor, provided that it is submitted with the manuscript for inspection by the referees.
+Supplementary material of a detailed nature that may be useful to other workers, but which is not essential to the printed paper, may be lodged with the Editor-in-Chief, provided that it is submitted with the manuscript for inspection by the referees.
 Such material will be made available online.